KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/git-error-handling.md

 This document describes how the pipeline handles git repository failures gracefully to keep the pipeline green even when individual repositories are unavailable.

+> Note: this page documents the legacy `scripts/get-modules.ts` implementation that is no longer part of the supported canonical pipeline.
+The current `full-refresh-parallel` flow performs clone handling inside `scripts/parallel-processing.js`.
+Keep this guide as implementation reference while the legacy script still exists in the repository.

 ## Problem

 Before this implementation, the pipeline would crash completely if: